nmslib/nmslib/README.md

 Some prerequisites:

-1. G++ that supports the new C++ standard, e.g., version 4.7
+1. G++ that supports the new C++ standard, e.g., version 4.7 or the Intel compiler version 14.
 2. Linux
-3. cmake
+3. cmake (GNU make is also required)
-4. An Intel or AMD processor that supports SSE 4.1
+4. An Intel or AMD processor that supports SSE 4.2
 5. Boost (dev version)
 6. GNU scientific library (dev version)